13uraksahin/read-water/DEPLOYMENT.md

 | `app` | `app.your-domain.com` | 3000 |
 | `api` | `api.your-domain.com` | 4000 |

-### 5. Deploy
+### 6. Deploy

 Click "Deploy" in Dokploy.
 The deployment will:

+1. Pull images from GHCR
-1. Start TimescaleDB and Redis
+2. Start TimescaleDB and Redis
-2. Wait for health checks
+3. Wait for health checks
-3. Run database migrations
+4. Run database migrations
-4. Start the API and App services
+5. Start the API and App services

+> **After initial setup**: Deployments happen automatically when you push to `main`.
+GitHub Actions builds the images, pushes to GHCR, and triggers the Dokploy deploy hook.

 ## Service Architecture